Euxton: Early industry

 Euxton Hall, which was a significant stately residence, now acts as a private hospital and is half its former glory, with the second storey being removed in the 20th century along with its grand colonnade.
 Euxton Hall's 19th century gatehouses can be seen at the bottom of Chapel Brow, near the parish church whilst the other gatehouse can be seen at the entrance of Euxton Hall Gardens.
 Earlier gatehouses were previously located on Dawbers Lane and Runshaw Lane.
 Balshaw Lodge, which has recently been redeveloped, was originally built as guest lodgings for the hall.

 There was a large Royal Ordnance Factory (ROF Chorley) built here in the buildup to the Second World War (Nevell et al., 1999).
 At its peak the factory employed over 40,000 people, and had its own railway station.
 It was probably the biggest munitions filling factory in the world, and it is said that the bouncing bombs used in the Dambusters raid were made there.
 ROF Chorley later came under the ownership of British Aerospace, and in subsequent years was closed down with the land being sold.
 In the early 2000s the former ROF Chorley site was effectively flattened and sanitised, so that the land could be transformed into the new Buckshaw Village.

 Modern industry

 Plans by Tarmac to operate a sand quarry near the village were approved in August 2008 by a planning inspector.
 The quarry, to be located between Runshaw Lane and Dawber's Lane, had been proposed for ten years and is opposed by the village council, and by local residents, some of whom set up an action group, Euxton Residents Against Sand Extraction (ERASE), due to its impact on health, traffic and environment locally.
 The quarry has permission to operate for 15 years.

 Estates and public houses

-The village also has seven public houses; the Talbot, the Euxton Mills, the Railway at Euxton, the Bay Horse, the Traveller's Rest, the Plough and the War Horse (in the Buckshaw part of Euxton).
+The village also has seven public houses; the Talbot, the Euxton Mills, the Bobbin Mill, the Bay Horse, the Traveller's Rest, the Plough and the War Horse (in the Buckshaw part of Euxton).